dbeurle/mpi_api_wrapper/README.md

 # mpi-bind
 Modern c++ bindings for MPI

 This was created due to the lack of c++ bindings in modern mpi.
 C++ techniques such as SFINAE and template specialisation perform compile time checking and arguments are marked as `const` where applicable.
 Namespaces are introduced and the style follows the standard library where possible.
-There should be very little overhead for using these bindings.
+There should be very little overhead when using these bindings.

 ## Usage